AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 To be able to customize the trade-off between statistical efficiency and robustness, we could consider *a trimmed modification of the Harrell-Davis quantile estimator*.
-In this approach, we discard order statistics with low weights according to the highest density interval of the Beta distribution.
+In this approach, we discard order statistics with low weights according to the highest density interval of the beta distribution.

 <!--more-->